Biggest Steelers Hall of Fame Snubs

 3. Hines Ward

-Hines Ward is the best wide receiver in Pittsburgh Steelers’ history.
+Hines Ward is the best wide receiver in Steelers’ history.
 He’s caught more passes for more yards and more touchdowns than any other player to wear the black and gold.
 He appeared in three Super Bowls, won two, and he even earned a Super Bowl MVP trophy.
-Over his 14-year career in Pittsburgh, he made four Pro Bowls.
+Over his 14-year career with the Steelers, he made four Pro Bowls.

 All of that looks pretty good, yet Ward isn’t in the Pro Football Hall of Fame.
 In fact, he’s never even been a finalist.
 Ward’s statistics are only slightly less stellar than Isaac Bruce’s, a wide receiver who was a finalist three times before making it in 2020.
 Both players made the same number of Pro Bowls and neither was ever an All-Pro.
 Ward has one more Super Bowl ring than Bruce and was also a Super Bowl MVP.